biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 3rd Place

-Church:	Truth A/G, Chariton, IA
+* **Church**: Truth A/G, Chariton, IA
-Coaches:	Loren Plank, Ed Sornberger (assistant)
+* **Coaches**: Loren Plank, Ed Sornberger (assistant)
+* **Team:**
-Team:	Jonathan Plank
+   * Jonathan Plank
-Amanda Snider
+   * Amanda Snider
 * **Preliminaries**:
-Round 1: Lost to Faith A/G, West Plains, MO 55 to 165
+  * Round 1: Lost to Faith A/G, West Plains, MO 55 to 165
-Round 2: Lost to First A/G, Lafayette, IN 100 to 150
+  * Round 2: Lost to First A/G, Lafayette, IN 100 to 150
-Round 3: Lost to Faith A/G, Orlando, FL 60 to 235
+  * Round 3: Lost to Faith A/G, Orlando, FL 60 to 235
-Round 4: Lost to First A/G, Binghamton, NY 75 to 145
+  * Round 4: Lost to First A/G, Binghamton, NY 75 to 145
-Round 5: Lost to Orange Hills A/G, Orange, CA 140 to 210
+  * Round 5: Lost to Orange Hills A/G, Orange, CA 140 to 210
-Round 6: Lost to Braeswood A/G, Houston, TX 70 to 245
+  * Round 6: Lost to Braeswood A/G, Houston, TX 70 to 245
-Round 7: Lost to Calvary A/G, South Bend, IN 10 to 160
+  * Round 7: Lost to Calvary A/G, South Bend, IN 10 to 160
-Round 8: Lost to Tacoma Life Center, Tacoma, WA 15 to 300 Round 9: Lost to Noble A/G, Noble, OK 30 to 100
+  * Round 8: Lost to Tacoma Life Center, Tacoma, WA 15 to 300
+  * Round 9: Lost to Noble A/G, Noble, OK 30 to 100
 * **Round Robin**:
-Round 1: Lost to Victorious Life Church, Wesley Chapel, FL 120 to 135 Round 2: Lost to Turning Point Christian Center, Vancouver, WA 120 to 185 Round 3: Lost to Harvest Time A/G, Brunswick, OH 100 to 140 Round 4: Lost to James River A/G, "In Chains", Ozark, MO 100 to 135 Round 5: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO -35 to 180 Round 6: Lost to Calvary A/G, South Bend, IN -10 to 215 Round 7: Lost to Meridian A/G, Meridian, ID 90 to 100 Round 8: Lost to Noble A/G, Noble, OK 20 to 70
+  * Round 1: Lost to Victorious Life Church, Wesley Chapel, FL 120 to 135
+  * Round 2: Lost to Turning Point Christian Center, Vancouver, WA 120 to 185
+  * Round 3: Lost to Harvest Time A/G, Brunswick, OH 100 to 140
+  * Round 4: Lost to James River A/G, "In Chains", Ozark, MO 100 to 135
+  * Round 5: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO -35 to 180
+  * Round 6: Lost to Calvary A/G, South Bend, IN -10 to 215
+  * Round 7: Lost to Meridian A/G, Meridian, ID 90 to 100
+  * Round 8: Lost to Noble A/G, Noble, OK 20 to 70
-Round 9: Lost to Nyssa Christian Fellowship, Nyssa, OR 80 to 190 Round 10: Lost to Suncoast Cathedral A/G, St. Petersburg, FL 105 to 125 Round 11: Lost to New Life Community Church, Oshkosh, WI 70 to 140 Round 12: Won against Corydon A/G, Corydon, IA 120 to 90 Round 13: Lost to Calvary A/G, Dunwoody, GA 70 to 210 Round 14: Lost to Orange Hills A/G, Orange, CA 80 to 165
+  * Round 9: Lost to Nyssa Christian Fellowship, Nyssa, OR 80 to 190
+  * Round 10: Lost to Suncoast Cathedral A/G, St. Petersburg, FL 105 to 125
+  * Round 11: Lost to New Life Community Church, Oshkosh, WI 70 to 140
+  * Round 12: Won against Corydon A/G, Corydon, IA 120 to 90
+  * Round 13: Lost to Calvary A/G, Dunwoody, GA 70 to 210
+  * Round 14: Lost to Orange Hills A/G, Orange, CA 80 to 165
-Round 15: Lost to First A/G, Montgomery, AL 105 to 160
+  * Round 15: Lost to First A/G, Montgomery, AL 105 to 160
-Round 16: Won against First A/G, Lafayette, IN 120 to 95
+  * Round 16: Won against First A/G, Lafayette, IN 120 to 95
-Round 17: Lost to Grace A/G, Syracuse, NY -15 to 175
+  * Round 17: Lost to Grace A/G, Syracuse, NY -15 to 175
-Round 18: Won against Timberline Church, Fort Collins, CO 85 to 70 Round 19: Lost to Central A/G, Springfield, MO 70 to 110
+  * Round 18: Won against Timberline Church, Fort Collins, CO 85 to 70
+  * Round 19: Lost to Central A/G, Springfield, MO 70 to 110
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Truth A/G, Chariton, IA" html=image_html %}